mgoericke/microservice-spring-cloud/README.md

 </dependency>
 ```

-It add all necessary beans to the spring context and allows us to read properties from the config server.
+It adds all necessary beans to the spring context and allows us to read properties from the config server.

 ### Properties